 Blu Ray Version: CGI was added to the big interior shot of the Borg ship.
 I’m glad it’s brief, the more I looked at it the less I liked it; I don’t think it blends that well, it just looks like CGI.
 Some of the special effects such as the weapons have been punched up a little, which is enjoyable without being jarring.
 Far more detail is seen and some small errors are fixed.

 Missable/Unmissable?
 Absolutely unmissable.
 The impact of this episode and the introduction of the Borg can hardly be overstated.
 Watch this episode!
-The next one I can’t recommend nearly as highly.
+The next one I can’t recommend at all.